BIOP/ArgoLight_analysis_tool/README.md

 ### Quick start

 1. Select the file location
-2. If OMERO, enter your gaspar credentials.
+2. If OMERO, enter your gaspar credentials and click on `connect`.
 If local, enter the path of the parent folder (i.e. raw folder in the above figure).
-3. If OMERO, enter the ID of the project that contains the microscopes datasets (if it has not been defined previously).
+3. If OMERO, select whether microscopes are at dataset or project level
+    - If at the dataset level, then select the Argolight project
+    - If at the project level, then select fist microscope and then the dataset to process
-4. Select the microscope dataset you want to process.
+4. Select the microscope you want to process.
 5. Select the ArgoSlide you used to take the images.
 6. Click OK
 7. The current steps / actions performed are logged in the Fiji Log window